Religion and Common Sense

 What is Religion?

-The comedian/commentator Bill Maher defines mainstream religion as "A neurological disorder that prevents people from thinking rationally."
+The comedian/commentator, Bill Maher, defines mainstream religion as "A neurological disorder that prevents people from thinking rationally."

 In the broadest sense, religion is a belief in a higher power, a hierarchy of organized worship of that higher power, and a set of myths or sacred truths about that power.
+So… religion is about acquiring power.

 1. It must be socially progressive.